 Bleeding is a possible side effect of taking any anticoagulant and occasionally it can be serious.
 Serious bleeding affects 1 to 3 people out of 100.
-If you already take an anticoagulant, you should not be at increased risk of bleeding by switching to edoxaban.
-Your doctor will advise you on the balance between the benefit of preventing strokes versus the risk of bleeding.

-You should seek medical help straight away if you have bleeding, especially if you experience any of the following:
+You should seek medical help straight away if you have bleeding, especially if you have any of the following:

-- · coughing or vomiting blood
+- coughing or vomiting blood

 - black stools or blood in your stools

 - severe, persistent headache, dizziness or weakness

 - fall or injury to your head or face

 - blood in your urine

-- · unexplained or severe bruising
+- unexplained or severe bruising

 - persistent nose bleeds

 - other unexpected or uncontrollable bleeding.